The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Background and Related Work

-Furthermore, the development of GenAI agents---autonomous, adaptive entities that operate independently to achieve predefined goals without constant user input---holds promise for enhancing communication between users and data visualisations.
-These agents can offer a more engaging and structured experience by proactively guiding users through scaffolding techniques \citep{wu2023autogen, park2023generative, oertel2020engagement}.
-Scaffolding, an established educational strategy, aligns well with data storytelling's purpose \cite{Segel2010, Zdanovic2022, Ryan2016, Knaflic2015}.
-Techniques often involve breaking down complex information into smaller parts, asking guiding questions, and providing feedback to help users make sense of data.
-For instance, similar to how an educator might ask, "What trends do you notice in this graph?" or "Why do you think this data point is an outlier?", proactive GenAI agents could prompt users to focus on specific parts of data visualisations and offer step-by-step guidance \cite{gibbons2002scaffolding}.
-This strategy effectively supports individuals in achieving a deeper understanding and mastery of a subject by breaking down complex information and offering guidance as they build their knowledge and skills \cite{gibbons2002scaffolding, van2010scaffolding, kim2018effectiveness}.
-Consequently, this approach may enhance user comprehension more effectively than passive GenAI agents that merely respond to queries.
-Although this method seems promising and innovative system frameworks are being developed \cite{yan2024vizchat, ma2023demonstration}, empirical evidence remains limited on whether such agents improve the effectiveness and efficiency of users' comprehension of data visualisations compared to data stories.
+The development of GenAI agents, which are autonomous, adaptive entities that operate independently to achieve predefined goals without constant user input \citep{wu2023autogen}, can also contribute to enhancing students' comprehension of VLA by proactively guiding them with scaffolding questions \citep{park2023generative, oertel2020engagement}.
+Unlike passive agents that merely respond to queries, proactive GenAI agents can prompt students to focus on specific parts of visualisations with step-by-step guidance, similar to how an educator might ask, "What trends do you notice in this graph?" or "Why do you think this data point is an outlier?" \citep{gibbons2002scaffolding}.
+This structured approach could potentially support deeper understanding by breaking down complex information and offering guidance as students build their knowledge and skills \citep{kim2018effectiveness}.
+The educational potential of these agents aligns closely with Vygotsky's Zone of Proximal Development (ZPD), suggesting learning is most effective when students receive guidance for tasks beyond their current independent capabilities \citep{vygotsky1978mind}.
+As a 'more knowledgeable other,' these agents could encourage exploration and problem-solving with VLA, offering hints and scaffolded questions that help students progressively build their understanding \citep{yan2024promises, wen2024learning}.
+Although this method seems promising and innovative system frameworks are being developed \citep{yan2024vizchat, ma2023demonstration}, empirical evidence remains limited on whether such agents improve the effectiveness and efficiency of students' comprehension of VLA compared to conventional scaffolding approaches like data storytelling.
+It also remains unclear whether genuine learning occurs rather than just temporary performance improvements.